CaptainCrowbar/unicorn-lib/unicorn/string.md

 beyond the last one listed are needed, the difference between the last two tab stops is used to increment the last one (e.g. `{5,10,20}` will be expanded to `{5,10,20,30,40,...}`).
 An implicit tab stop at position zero is always assumed.
-If no tab stops greater than zero are listed, the default 8 column tabs will be used.
+If no tab position greater than zero is supplied, 8 column tabs will be used by default.

 * `template <typename C> basic_string<C> str_fix_left(const basic_string<C>& str, size_t length, char32_t c = U' ', Crow::Flagset flags = {})`
 * `template <typename C> void str_fix_left_in(basic_string<C>& str, size_t length, char32_t c = U' ', Crow::Flagset flags = {})`